 Things to know about Budapest

-Where is Budapest: Budapest is the capital city of Hungary, which borders Slovakia, Austria, Slovenia, Croatia, Serbia, Romania and Ukraine.
+Where is Budapest: it is the capital city of Hungary, which borders Slovakia, Austria, Slovenia, Croatia, Serbia, Romania and Ukraine.

 The city divide: Budapest is divided into Buda and Pest by the River Danube.
 If you’re looking towards the parliament building, Buda is on the left and Pest is the right.
 It’s pretty easy to remember because Buda Castle is in the Buda county.